 4. The PAYE Cap

 To prevent abuse of the R&D tax relief scheme, the government introduced the “PAYE Cap” limiting SME R&D claims to £20,000 plus three times your “relevant expenditure on workers”.
-This PAYE cap will apply from 1st April 2021, and accounting periods that straddle this date with be subject to a pro-rata proportional split of costs.
+This PAYE cap will apply to accounting periods beginning on or after 1st April 2021.

 R&D TAX CLAIM IMPACT: If your company has low staff costs and the R&D claim is predominantly subcontractors, agency workers, or materials, then the cap may apply (but only after 1st April 2021!).